Paopun20/Hython/README.md

 # Hython Interpreter
-Hython is a Python-style and runtime logic scripting interpreter written in Haxe.
+Hython is a Python scripting interpreter written in Haxe.

 It’s designed for:
 * working on any platform that you want